taol-assignments/cmsc-final-project/README.md

 # cmsc-final-project
 This is the source code of the Final Project of CMSC 6950.
-It aims to process, analyze, and present current Canadian Covid-19 data (https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).
+It can process, analyze, and present current Canadian Covid-19 data (https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).
 ## Getting started
 The following instructions will show how to use the codes.